Congenital and hereditary orthopedic disorders

 • Delays in skeletal development

-• Ultrasound also might be used in place of X-rays to diagnose other disorders such as hip dysplasia, especially in infants.
+• Ultrasound - This also might be used in place of X-rays to diagnose other disorders such as hip dysplasia (DDH), especially in infants.

-• Laboratory tests check for certain proteins in your child’s blood that can provide helpful information.
+• Laboratory tests - These check for certain proteins in your child’s blood that can provide helpful information.

-• Tests for conditions such as muscular dystrophy are not likely to be performed until a child is 3 to 6 years old.
+• Electromyogram (EMG) or electrocardiogram (EKG) - Tests for conditions such as muscular dystrophy are not likely to be performed until a child is three to six years old.
 In addition to blood tests and a muscle biopsy, your child may be given an electromyogram (EMG) or an electrocardiogram (EKG) to assess heart muscle if muscular dystrophy is suspected or detected.

-• Genetic tests can look for the gene that causes muscular dystrophy or another hereditary disorder.
+• Genetic testingThese can look for the gene that causes muscular dystrophy or another hereditary disorder.

 Every child with a congenital or hereditary orthopedic disorder will not necessarily need all of these tests.
 In fact, your child may need nothing more than a physical exam.
 Your physician will explain which tests may be necessary and why and will let you know what the next steps are.